Catch-up-TV-and-More/Catch-up-TV-and-More.github.io/_i18n/en/live_tv_installation.md

 # Introduction

-Since version 0.2.5 of the add-on it is possible to use the "TV" feature of Kodi to directly access the different live TV streams offered in Catch-up TV & More.
+Since version 0.2.30 of the addon it is possible to access the different live TV streams offered in Catch-up TV & More directly from the Kodi "Live TV" feature.
+This feature uses the IPTV Manager addon as well as the PVR IPTV Simple.

 This feature has several advantages (non-exhaustive list):

 * Take full advantage of the TV guide managed by Kodi
 * Organize different channels into groups
-* One place to group the channels of other PVR (TNT, Satellite, ...)
+* One place to group the channels of other PVR and video addons (TNT, Satellite, ...)
-* If a new TV channel is available in the add-on via an update, it is also available in the TV section of Kodi

 A preview of the final result once you have followed this tutorial: